 |

-Ace and Genesis—Leveling
+Ace and Genesis—

-Playing Field
+the Playing Field

 Students involved in the Evolving Universe classroom activities use the strategy of working backward from contemporary models of the universe to envision a reasonable initial state of the cosmos.